pcgrosen/595g-files/README.md

 to attack the vuln server.** The vuln server is located at `10.0.10.10`.

 You will also submit your solutions via your server.
-To submit a solution, place your solution script in `/opt/solutions/<challenge name>` where the name is the same as in the challenges directory.
+To submit a solution, place your solution script in the directory at`/opt/solutions/<challenge name>/` where the name is the same as in the challenges directory.
+Don't worry your solution being in any particular format -- I will read your code and figure it out myself.
+(Obviously, follow good programming practices and make it readable ...)

 In order to provide the most real-world environment possible, you have root access on your server.
 You can run commands as root using `sudo`.
 No password is